binary64/eslint-plugin/docs/rules/formik-require-generic.md

-# xxxx/example-rule
+# @binary64/formik-require-generic

-> An example rule.
+> Force the use of generics when using Formik component
 >
 > - ⭐️ This rule is included in `plugin:@binary64/recommended` preset.